PSSG at ACM/IEEE Supercomputing 2024

 • 10:10 a.m.
 “Creating Code LLMs for HPC: It’s LLMs All the Way Down” – Aman Chaturvedi

-• 1:10 p.m. “” – Siddharth Singh
+• 1:10 p.m.
+“A hybrid tensor-expert-data parallelism approach to optimize mixture-of-experts training” – Siddharth Singh

 We look forward to connecting with colleagues and collaborators at SC ‘24.
 Stay tuned for more updates as the conference approaches!